momentohq/momento-bulk-writer/README.md

 - By default we discard items that have already expired.
   - There is an option to not do this; see the CLI for details.
 (Why would we want to override this?
 Suppose we are testing how long it takes to load a snapshot.
 As the snapshot ages, more and more items will expire.
 Eventually it becomes useless.
 Hence to test how long it takes to load a particular snapshot, we want to load expired items.
 This way at least we estimate the worst case.)

+# How to Run (easier - using scripts)

+## Build a deployable package by running:

+`make dist`

+This produces `dist/momento_etl.tgz` with the scripts and binaries bundled together.

+## Extract and validate

+The script `extract_and_validate.sh` wraps the extract and validate steps above.
+We assume the same directory structure as above with a parent directory `data` and subdirectory `data/redis` that contains the rdb files.
+Example:

+`./extract_and_validate.sh path-to-data-dir linux-x64/MomentoEtl 1 1`

+## Load

+Load the data into Momento.
+Use `load_one.sh` to load a single file serially.
+Use `load_many.sh` to split the file into chunks and load in parallel.
+Example:

+`./load_one.sh path-to-validated-file linux-x64/MomentoEtl auth-token cache-name 1 1`

+where `path-to-validated-file` would be produced by extract and validated, eg in `data/stage3_lax/valid`.